Soleil Renewable Energy announced that its flagship California utility-scale solar and storage project has entered the execution phase.

 The 880 MWdc solar and 460 MW battery storage project is designed to deliver reliable, dispatchable clean energy at unprecedented scale and efficiency.

+Soleil is focusing on building grid-relevant energy infrastructure that can support peak demand, smooth volatility, and deliver dependable power through integrated storage.
 The project is expected to deliver regional benefits, including significant construction and technical employment, long-term local economic activity, responsible land stewardship, and end-of-life restoration planning.

 Soleil is led jointly by Ramak Sedigh, the company’s founder, CEO, and managing director, and Zaya Younan; Younan brings engineering and execution expertise that has helped strengthen Soleil’s long-term strategtic vision.